 Local workers - Occupations - All industries

-Within the Grow South East (South East Metropolitan Region), the workforce has a similar proportion of Managers and Professionals compared to Western Australia.
+In the Grow South East (South East Metropolitan Region), 17.3% of workers were Professionals, compared to 20.4% in Western Australia.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-- The economic base and employment opportunities available in Grow South East (South East Metropolitan Region);
+- The economic base and employment opportunities available in the Grow South East (South East Metropolitan Region);

 - The age of the workforce;